 Yes, it is super hydrating, and maybe if I had dry skin instead of oily combo skin I would love this more dearly.
 Even with just a tiny amount spread over my skin it just feels like a little bit too much to handle, and the stickiness just doesn’t leave a nice feeling on my skin.
 So, I found myself using this mostly to make sure I can review it fairly, but not fully enjoying the experience or seeing results that completely wowed me.

 I don’t consider this to be a terrible product, and I know many fellow bloggers who simply love this toner.
 Frankly, I feel it is just too rich for me and my skin type, and slightly more watery toners such as the Klairs Supple Preparation Facial Toner* or the wonderful Swanicoco Fermentation Snail Skin Toner* work much better for me.
 It makes me a little bit sad since I really am such a huge fan of sea buckthorn in literally anything skincare-related, and products such as the wonderful I’m From Vitamin-Tree Water Gel* have had fantastic results for my skin.

 But…what can ya do – not everything works for everyone, and this toner didn’t quite work for me.
 Make sure to read other reviews in case you have a different skin type than mine, since I have seen so many people really love this product.
-If you are interested in purchasing the iUNIK Vitamin Hyaluronic Acid Vitalizing Toner you can buy it directly at the iUNIK brand store for 16,49$.
+If you are interested in purchasing the iUNIK Vitamin Hyaluronic Acid Vitalizing Toner you can buy it at Yesstyle* for roughly 17$.